 A Lesson with Ustad Nafees Khan and an Interview with Zafar Ali In the first half of this video, Ustad Nafees Khan is shown teaching his students at NAPA how to make paltas, which are variations on a raag.
 The video cuts to a rooftop performance by NAPA students in the presence of Ustad Nafees Khan.
 In the second half, Mr. Ali Ayub interviews NAPA’s instrument maker, Zafar Ali, who talks about his family and their tradition of instrument-making.
 He then goes into greater detail about his work, showing how a sitar is made.

 A Lesson and an Interview with Ustad Nafees Khan Ustad Nafees Khan from the Kapurthala gharana teaches his student Harris about how to develop an alaap.
 He then discusses his family history with Mr. Ali Ayub, mentioning different sitar-playing families in Lahore and taking the names of his father’s disciples.
 He also demonstrates a maseet-khani gat.

 A performance by Sajid Khan and Ali Ayub In this short video, the sitarist Sajid Khan, son of Habib Khan from the Senia gharana, performs at the PNCA in Karachi (accompanied by Ali Ayub, who had never properly played the tabla before!).
 Then they discuss the performance and classical music in general.

 A Conversation with Zulfiqar Ali Ali Ayub travels to Hyderabad from Lahore to meet with Zulfiqar Ali to discuss various matters relating to music.
 No audio is available.

-Save the Sitar is a website dedicated to preserving Pakisan’s classical music.
-Join our growing community to help further our cause.
+Save the Sitar is a website dedicated to promoting and preserving Pakistan’s classical music.
+Join our growing community to help further our cause!
 Follow Save the Sitar!